 The Company and its consolidated subsidiaries account for all federal, state, and local taxation pursuant to the asset and liability method, which requires deferred income tax assets and liabilities to be recorded for temporary differences between the financial statement and tax bases of assets and liabilities that will result in taxable or deductible amounts in the future, based on enacted tax laws and rates applicable to the periods in which the temporary differences are expected to affect taxable income.
 Valuation allowances are established, when necessary, to reduce deferred tax assets to the amount more likely than not to be realized.
-At March 31, 2011, the Company had a \$60.6 million valuation allowance against the deferred tax asset recorded as part of the Company's initial public offering and the subsequent exchanges of Class B units for shares of its Class A common stock.
-At December 31, 2010, the Company had a \$59.4 million valuation allowance against this deferred tax assets and liabilities.
-The income tax is a set or refundable for the period, plus or minus the change during the period in deferred tax assets and liabilities.
+At June 30, 2011, the Company had a \$58.7 million valuation allowance against the deferred tax asset recorded as part of the Company's initial public offering and the subsequent exchanges of Class B units for shares of its Class A common stock.
+At December 31, 2010, the Company had a \$59.4 million valuation allowance against this deferred tax asset.
+The income tax expense, or benefit, is the tax payable or refundable for the period, plus or minus the change during the period in deferred tax assets and liabilities.
 The Company records its deferred tax liabilities as a component of other liabilities in the consolidated statements of financial condition.